The ongoing costs of owning a car can be enough to drive your finances over a cliff if you’re not careful.

 Any car driven on a public road must be registered with your state or territory’s Department of Transport and driven by a licensed driver.
 Registration will typically cost you an upfront registration fee as well as an ongoing annual or semi-annual fee while you’ll need to pay to have your driver’s licence renewed every few years.
 Often included in the cost of registration is the CTP (compulsory third party) car insurance premium.

-According to AAA’s report, the average annual cost of registration, CTP and licensing for a two-car Australian family is $1,635.27 in capital cities and $1,483.22 in regional areas.
-The AAA also reflected this in a weekly cost figure between the capital cities:
+According to AAA’s report, the average annual cost of registration, CTP and licensing for a two-car Australian family is $1,588 in capital cities and $1,472 in regional areas – figures that have actually decreased slightly over the 12 months to March 2019.

 |City||Weekly registration, CTP & license fees||Rank|